jlokimlin/fishpack/README.md

 # **modern\_fishpack**

 This Fortran project is a modernization of NCAR's FISHPACK90 library.
 The original work, written in both FORTRAN 77 and Fortran 90, was heavily refactored to incorporate features of modern Fortran (2008+).
-That is, all the procedures are now encapsulated in modules.

-Most importantly, the potential memory leak in the derived type **fish**, now rebaptized as **FishpackWorkspace**, was addressed by replacing pointers with allocatable arrays.
+Every common block, subroutine, and function is now encapsulated in a module.
+Most importantly, the potential memory leak in the derived type **fish**, now rebaptized as **FishpackWorkspace**, is resolved by replacing pointers with allocatable arrays.

-This project is still a work in progress.
-All of the refactored procedural solvers passed their unit tests.
+This project is still a work in progress and every refactored solver passes their original rest run.

 -----------------------------------------------------------------------------